GoogleCloudPlatform/puppet-google-compute/README.md

   external IP or Network Access.

 ##### properties/network_interfaces[]/access_configs[]/nat_ip
-Required.
   Specifies the title of a gcompute_address.
   An external IP address associated with this instance.
   Specify an unused static external IP address available to the project or leave this field undefined to use an IP